 - in Year 1, a mandatory “discovery” placement in a company (4 weeks minimum)

-- in Years 3 and 4, a mandatory “application” placement in a company (4 weeks minimum)
+- in Year 3, a mandatory “application” placement in a company (4 weeks minimum)

 - a technological research project (PRT) in semester 9